 - 1. Each Unit Head is responsible for ensuring that the faculty workload policy and guidelines are applied equitably, appropriately, and with transparency across the respective Unit. - 2.
-Each Unit Head is responsible for ensuring that each faculty member within the Unit is in compliance has complied with the stated faculty workload policy and guidelines.

-B. Responsibilities of the Dean

-1. Each Dean is responsible for ensuring that the faculty workload policy and guidelines are applied equitably, appropriately, and with transparency across the Units of the College or School.

-C. Review and Approval of Workload Policies

-- 1. Unit workload policies within departmentalized Colleges should must receive the approval of the Dean. - 2.
+Each Unit Head is responsible for ensuring that each faculty member within the Unit is in compliance with the stated faculty workload policy and guidelines. - B. Responsibilities of the Dean - 1.
+Each Dean is responsible for ensuring that the faculty workload policy and guidelines are applied equitably, appropriately, and with transparency across the Units of the College or School. - C. Review and Approval of Workload Policies - 1.
+Unit workload policies within departmentalized Colleges should-must receive the approval of the Dean. - 2.
 Unit workload policies in non-departmentalized Colleges or Schools should must be submitted to the Office of Faculty Affairs for review and approval. - 3.
-The Libraries and Extension workload policies shouldmust receive the approval of the Deans of the Units. - 4.
-Approved workload policies must be submitted to the Office of Faculty Affairs, which shall maintain a record of all approved workload policies.

-D. Responsibilities of the Senior Vice President and Provost

-- 1. The ultimate responsibility for ensuring faculty workload equity and accountability across the University lies with the Senior Vice President and Provost. - 2.
-The Senior Vice President and Provost's Office is responsible for reporting faculty workload information to the USM. - E. Unit heads (or designees) in departmentalized Colleges shall prepare an annual summary report of assigned faculty member workloads in their Units for the Dean.
+The Libraries and Extension workload policies should must receive the approval of the Deans of the Units. - 4.
+Approved workload policies must be submitted to the Office of Faculty Affairs, which shall maintain a record of all approved workload policies. - D. Responsibilities of the Senior Vice President and Provost - 1.
+The ultimate responsibility for ensuring faculty workload equity and accountability across the University lies with the Senior Vice President and Provost. - 2.
+The Senior Vice President and Provost's Office is responsible for reporting faculty workload information to the USM. - E. Unit heads (or designees) in departmentalized Colleges shall prepare for the Dean an annual summary report of assigned faculty member workloads in their Units for the Dean.
 In non-departmentalized Colleges, the Dean shall prepare the annual report.
-The report should be made available to all faculty in the Unit, preferably on the Unit's public website, intranet, or online dashboard.

-- F. Units must develop their initial faculty workload policies, pursuant to their Unit governance procedures, by or before May 23, 2023.
-Units should review their policies at a minimum every five years after initial approval as perpursuant to the procedures established in section V.C above. - G. The Office of Faculty Affairs shall develop, review periodically (at intervals of no more than five years), and publish faculty workload guidance.
+The report should be made available to all faculty in the Unit, preferably on the Unit's public website, intranet, or online dashboard. - F. Units must develop their initial faculty workload policies, pursuant to their Unit governance procedures, by or before May 23, 2023.
+Units should review their policies at a minimum of every five years after initial approval as per pursuant to the procedures established in section V.C above.

+G. The Office of Faculty Affairs shall develop, review periodically (at intervals of no more than five years), and publish faculty workload guidance.